JonathanGregory/ar5gmslr/README.md

 GMSLR model projections as the assessed "likely range".)

-* annual timeseries of the Monte Carlo ensemble members (by default 450,000) of each contribution and the total.
+* annual timeseries of the Monte Carlo ensemble members (by default 450,000) of each contribution and the total, arranged in the same order for each.

 This repository also provides directories containing input timeseries in the form expected by the program.